Devessier/todo-app-xstate-react/README.md

 # todo-app-xstate-react

-Simple todo list application made with XState and React.
+Simple todo list application made with XState and Next.js.

 It's a port of [Devessier/todo-app-xstate-test](https://github.com/Devessier/todo-app-xstate-test) to React.